ibm-cloud-docs/watson-assistant/admin-backup-restore.md

 If you want to store logs of conversations that users have had with your assistant, you can use the `/logs` API to export your log data.
 See [API reference](https://cloud.ibm.com/apidocs/assistant/assistant-v1#listlogs){: external} for details.

 Logs are stored for a different amount of time depending on your service plan.
 For example, Lite plans provide logs from the past 7 days only.
+See [Log limits](/docs/assistant?topic=assistant-logs#logs-limits){: external}  for more information.

 ## Downloading
 {: #backup-restore-export}